ben-yeung/ben-b0t/README.md

   * https://github.com/AlexzanderFlores/WOKCommands/pull/108/files
   * This essentially made the WOKCommands handler only parse interactions of type 2 to prevent crashing when using other types of interactions (i.e. `interaction.type == 2`)
   * A very helpful package I found online was [patch-package](https://www.npmjs.com/package/patch-package) which allows you to edit these npm packages and when pushing to a host such as Heroku patch-package can modify these personal fixes when installing node_modules.

+## 📺 Twitch API Integration
+* Client Credentials OAuth Flow
+* Return information about a given streamer username with the `twitch [username]` command.
+* Options to setup a CronJob to automatically send Twitch clips of a given streamer to a Discord channel.
+  * Do note that this command is used and tested on a smaller channel.
+  * There is no spam prevention and thus any clips within the past day are sent automatically to a given channel.

 ## 🧰 Debugging / Notes
 * Note that some commands may use the `quick.db` package.